RadeSzulc/CoolMap/README.md

 # CoolMap
 > The CoolMap shows location and basic information about the city that you have entered.
 > Project was made of a purpose of passing university classes.
-> Projest is in master branch.
+> Project is in master branch.

 ## Table of Contents